+Variety pack with vegetables and protein.
+No salt or sugar added.
 Pouches make it easy to feed while away from home.
-Uses only organically grown produce.
-Good flavor and excellent variety.
+Uses only organically-grown produce.
+Pouch is BPA free.

 The texture doesn't work for some babies.